 The Good Fight has always had a healthy lack of respect for the bizarre times we find ourselves in.
 Norms have been shattered and previous expectations of what was considered acceptable behaviour are seemingly off the table with The Good Fight there to chronicle it all.

-And that was before this past couple of weeks where phrases like “social distancing” are suddenly part of everyday conversation.
+And that was before new phrases like “social distancing” are suddenly part of everyday conversation.

 And we’re motherf**king desperate to know what it was.

-Find out what sets Diane off when The Good Fight returns to SBS and SBS On Demand in 2020.
+Find out what sets Diane off when The Good Fight returns to SBS and SBS On Demand at 9.30pm Wednesday 23 September 2020.